septagonau/SeeSharp-Website/privacy.md

 # Privacy Policy for SharpView
 _Last Updated: 01/12/2024_

 Your privacy is important to us.
-This Privacy Policy explains how the **SeeSharp** app collects, uses, and protects your information.
+This Privacy Policy explains how the **SharpView** app collects, uses, and protects your information.

 ---

 ## Information We Collect

 ### Personal Information
-The SeeSharp app does **not** collect, store, or process any personal information.
+The SharpView app does **not** collect, store, or process any personal information.

 ### Non-Personal Information
 The app does **not** collect usage data, analytics, or any identifiable information from users.